ckormanyos/real-time-cpp/readme.txt

 ----------------------------------------------

 The reference application uses cross-development based on *nix-like make tools in combination with Microsoft(R) Visual Studio(R).
-The *nix-like make tools have been built in MinGW.
+Tool chains are not available in this repo (see below for further details).

 The ATMEL(R) AVR(R) Atmega328P configuration in the reference application
 also has a project workspace for ATMEL(R) Atmel Studio(R) 6.